Draculente/schiebepuzzle-solver/README.md

 The only goal of this project is to fiddle around with the A* algorithm.

-In the current implementation the only possible goal state is the following (the empty field is in the top left corner):
+In the current implementation the only possible target state is the following (the empty field is in the top left corner):

 ```
 ┌-----------┐